Omer Fedi

-Omer Fedi (עומר פדי; born 25 March 2000) is an Israeli record producer, songwriter and guitarist from Tel Aviv.
-He has co-written, produced and performed on "Mood" by 24kGoldn ft.
-Iann Dior, "Montero (Call Me By Your Name)" by Lil Nas X, and "Stay" by the Kid Laroi and Justin Bieber, all of which peaked at number one on the Billboard Hot 100, the Kid Laroi and Juice Wrld's platinum single "Go!" and Machine Gun Kelly's Tickets to My Downfall album which peaked at number one on the Billboard 200.
+Omer Fedi (עומר פדי; born 25 March 2000) is an Israeli record producer, songwriter and musician from Tel Aviv.
+He has co-written or produced songs such as "Mood" by 24kGoldn, "Montero (Call Me by Your Name)" by Lil Nas X, "Unholy" by Sam Smith, and "Stay" by the Kid Laroi and Justin Bieber, all four of which peaked atop the Billboard Hot 100.
+In addition, he also co-produced the Kid Laroi and Juice Wrld's platinum single "Go!" and Machine Gun Kelly's album Tickets to My Downfall, which peaked atop the Billboard 200.
 He was included on XXL magazine's list of the "best hip hop producers of 2020".
+He is the recipient and nominee of several Grammys, iHeart Radio Music Awards, BMI Awards and Variety Awards.

 Early life

-His father, Asher Fedi, is a drummer who MTV described as "one of the most accomplished and well-respected drummers in Israel".
-His father taught him to play drums from a young age, however at ten he began pursuing guitar instead, inspired by Drake Bell's character in Drake & Josh.
-At age 16, Fedi and his father moved to Los Angeles in order to find further musical opportunities, where Fedi then enrolled in Calabasas High School.
-Joining his high school's jazz ensemble, his playing soon began drawing audiences from outside of the regular parent attendees.
+Omer Fedi's father, Asher Fedi (1970–2025), was a drummer who MTV described as "one of the most accomplished and well-respected drummers in Israel".
+Asher taught his son to play drums from a young age; however at ten he began pursuing guitar instead, inspired by Drake Bell's character Drake Parker in Drake & Josh.
+At 16, Fedi and his father moved to Los Angeles in order to find further musical opportunities, where he then enrolled in Calabasas High School.
+Joining his high school's jazz ensemble, his playing soon began drawing audiences outside of the regular parent attendees.
 A jazz clinician he worked with as part of the ensemble said Fedi "could speak through the instrument" when he played guitar.

-In 2018, he entered the Reno Jazz Festival, where he won the "Outstanding Performer" award, against over 9,000 other contestants.
+In 2018, he entered the Reno Jazz Festival, where he then won the "Outstanding Performer" award from over 9,000 other contestants.
 Within the following year, he was approached by songwriter Sam Hook to collaborate.
 Fedi says that he had never written a song until then, but he worked with Hook every day after school.